MA Communication Sciences and Disorders

 Get started on your Journey

-Speech-language pathologists assist patients in developing or recovering communication skills and are employed in a variety of settings, including schools, hospitals, rehabilitation centers, nursing homes and early childhood programs.
+Speech-language pathologists assist individuals in developing or recovering communication skills and are employed in a variety of settings, including schools, hospitals, rehabilitation centers, nursing homes and early childhood programs.

 Bilingual Speech-Language Pathology